How to Reserve a Room/Practice Spaces

 Group Reservation Procedures

 In order to reserve a room for your group, a designated group leader will have to register with the College of Fine Arts.
 This person MUST be taking a lesson in the College of Fine Arts with the exception of Render teams.
-You can email firstname.lastname@example.org to register.
+Complete the Group Registration Form to register.
 Once registered, the group leader can reserve a designated space for up to 2 hours at a time.
 Recurring reservations for groups will no longer be approved.

 ALL Rhythm rooms must be reserved through AsureSpace.
-If the room is not reserved you will not be allowed access.
+If the room is not reserved and approved you will not be allowed access.

 The group leader makes the room reservation.
 Include the leader name in the Event Title.
 Reservations made after 5pm will be approved the next day.
 All reservations are approved by the College of Fine Arts with the exception of Centennial Hall.